AlekId/delphi-coll-xe/README.md

 The project was discontinued on 09 January 2012.

-The code appears to be based on the *Delphi Collections Library* v1.2 release.
-It is not known whether any commits were made to the code we have here after the release of v1.2.
-(No history was included in the original GitHub project).

-This fork has been created because my *CodeSnip* project uses the library.
-The fork enables me to ensure the code remains available and lets me update and debug it as necessary.

-It is not my intention to make any significant changes to the library, but it may get tweaked to meet my needs.
+The code from which this fork is derived is based on the *Delphi Collections Library* v1.2 release, but with some later changes.

 ## License

-Licensed under the BSD License -- see [LICENSE.txt](LICENSE.txt).
+Licensed under the BSD License -- see [LICENSE](LICENSE).
 The original library is copyright (c) 2008-2012, Ciobanu Alexandru.
+Any later new files are copyright (c) 2016, Peter Johnson (@delphidabbler).

 ## Bugs